yv/cwb3-python/doc/cwb_cl.rst

       attribute, wich contains string-to-number mapping and frequency information.

+   .. py:method:: get_encoding(self)

+      returns a string describing the encoding of the corpus (based on the information in the CQP registry)

+   .. py:method:: to_unicode(self, s)

+      if s is a raw string, it will decoded to a Unicode object

    .. py:method:: __getitem__(self, offset)

       returns the attribute value at position *offset* as a string.